juggliu/yoki/learn_english/datas/U2 Just Wiggle!.md

 This is the way we eat our food, early in the morning.
-This is the way we brush our teeth. brush our teeth, brush our teeth.
+This is the way we brush our teeth.
+Brush our teeth, brush our teeth.
 This is the way we brush our teeth, early in the morning.

 2. Just Wiggle!
 Just like a rabbit.
-JUmp like a tiger.
+Jump like a tiger.
 Jump like a little kangaroo.
 Jump with your legs.
 Jump to the sky.
 Use your legs to jump up high!